 - A substantial portion of our operations is based in Ireland and Europe is one of our main sales territories.
 As a result, changes in the exchange rate between the U.S. Dollar and the Euro can have significant effects on our results of operations.
 In addition, in markets where we invoice in U.S. Dollars but where the local currency has weakened, we have been required to reduce our pricing in order to preserve our competiveness.
 The Group has an exposure to the Canadian Dollar through its two Canadian entities (Nova Century Scientific and Phoenix Biotech) and to the Brazilian Real through its Brazilian entity.
-Since the acquisition of Fiomi Diagnostics AB in 2012 and the blood bank screening business of Lab21 Ltd in 2013, the Group also has a currency exposure to the Swedish Kroner and Sterling. - In the future, we may enter into hedging instruments to manage our currency exchange rate risk.
+The Group also has revenues and costs denominated in British Sterling.
+The discontinued operation in Sweden, Fiomi Diagnostics, also gives us a Swedish Kroner exposure. - In the future, we may enter into hedging instruments to manage our currency exchange rate risk.
 However, our attempts to hedge against these risks may not be successful.
 If we are unable to successfully hedge against unfavourable foreign currency exchange rate movements, our consolidated financial results may be adversely impacted.